secretstartups/handbook/support/workflows/working-with-issues.html.md

 - `~customer` (if a ZenDesk link is added, the bot will add this automatically if you forget)
 - `~regression ##.x` if applicable; for high-impact ones, add `~"Next Patch Release"` and ping the relevant lead and subject area experts

-For `~customer`+ any label that allows severity (most commonly `~bug`) labeled issues, a Severity estimate is required.
+For `~customer`+ any label that allows severity (most commonly `~"type::bug"`) labeled issues, a Severity estimate is required.
 If it is missing, please add them to attract PM attention to the issue:

 - [Severity](/handbook/engineering/quality/issue-triage/#severity): Follow the definitions to the best of your ability when assigning severity.
 If it's an `~severity::1`, mention the PM and consider posting in the appropriate Slack channel as well.
 As Support often has a better idea of the impact on the customer(s), please explain the impact in a comment when you assign the Severity label.
 Feel free to have the customer add a comment as well, adding any other context they feel might be important.